Irrigation: Subirrigation

 Subirrigation has been used for many years in field crops in areas with high water tables.
 It is a method of artificially raising the water table to allow the soil to be moistened from below the plants' root zone.
-Often those systems are located on permanent grasslands in lowlands or river valleys and combined with drainage infrastructure.
-A system of pumping stations, canals, weirs and gates allows it to increase or decrease the water level in a network of ditches and thereby control the water table.
+Often, those systems are located on permanent grasslands in lowlands or river valleys and combined with drainage infrastructure.
+A system of pumping stations, canals, weirs, and gates allows it to raise or lower the water level in a network of ditches, thereby controlling the water table.

 Subirrigation is also used in the commercial greenhouse production, usually for potted plants.
-Water is delivered from below, absorbed by upwards, and the excess collected for recycling.
-Typically, a solution of water and nutrients floods a container or flows through a trough for a short period, 10–20 minutes, and is then pumped back into a holding tank for reuse.
+Water is delivered from below, absorbed upwards, and the excess is collected for recycling.
+Typically, a solution of water and nutrients floods a container or flows through a trough for a short period (10–20 minutes) and is then pumped back into a holding tank for reuse.
 Sub-irrigation in greenhouses requires fairly sophisticated, expensive equipment and management.
 Advantages are water and nutrient conservation, and labor savings through reduced system maintenance and automation.
 It is similar in principle and action to subsurface basin irrigation.

 Another type of subirrigation is the self-watering container, also known as a sub-irrigated planter.
-This consists of a planter suspended over a reservoir with some type of wicking material, such as a polyester rope.
+This consists of a planter suspended over a reservoir with a wicking material, such as a polyester rope.
 The water is drawn up the wick through capillary action.
 A similar technique is the wicking bed; this too uses capillary action.

 Efficiency

-Modern irrigation methods are efficient enough to supply the entire field uniformly with water, so that each plant has the amount of water it needs, neither too much nor too little.
+Modern irrigation methods are efficient enough to supply the entire field uniformly with water, ensuring each plant receives the amount it needs, neither too much nor too little.
 Water use efficiency in the field can be determined as follows: